About

-My name is Darla and this is my blog.
-Also my therapy.
+So if you’d like to stick around anyway, my name is Darla and this is my blog.
+And my therapy.
 Enjoy!

 My Life in a quick blurb, for all you short-attention-span people out there: